PatrickTauras/PlayerPath/README.md

 - **Node.js & npm:** For managing dependencies and building the project.

 ## Contributing
-If you’d like to contribute to PlayerPath, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+If you’d like to contribute to PlayerPath, Please reach out to me through the contact page.

 ## License
 This project is open-source and available under the MIT License.

 ## Contact
-For any inquiries or feedback, please feel free to reach out to the project maintainer at `<your-email@example.com>`.
+For any inquiries or feedback, please feel free to reach out to me through the contact page.